mayan-edms/Mayan-EDMS/docs/chapters/index_examples.rst

 Index of document types
 ^^^^^^^^^^^^^^^^^^^^^^^

+.. admonition:: Permissions required
+    :class: warning

+    - The "Create new document indexes" permission is required for this action.
+    - The "Edit document indexes" permission is required for this action, globally of via an ACL for a document index.
+    - The "Edit document types" permission is required for this action, globally of via an ACL for a document type.

 This index will create one level for each document type in the system and place links to the document of each respective type.